percona/mongo_terraform_ansible/ansible/README.md

 - Keep a separate inventory file per environment (for example dev, test, prod).
 - If you have more than one cluster per environment, then keep one inventory per cluster as well (for example devrs1, devrs2, devshard1, devshard2).
 - On each inventory file, we have to specify groups for each shard's replicaset (name them shardXXXX), as well as the config servers (cfg) and mongos routers (mongos).
-- For each standalone replicaset you should name them rsXXXX.
+- For each standalone replicaset you should name them rsXXXX (instead of shardXXXX).
 - You can specify a server in more than one group only for the case of deploying the mongos + config server combination.
 Any other combinations are currently not supported and cause execution to fail.

 - Example of inventory for a sharded cluster: